Acrylic Nail Brush Sizes – How To Choose

 Different Sizes Of Acrylic Nail Brushes

-When looking for a good acrylic nail brush, you’ll need to decide what size to get.
-Sizes for acrylic nail brushes are standardized and range from 6-22, with 6 being the smallest and 22 – the largest.
+Sizes for acrylic nail brushes are standardised and range from 6 to 22, with six being the smallest and 22 being the largest.

 Here’s a general guideline:

-• Small acrylic nail brushes, sizes 6-10: these are best for learning different techniques.
-If you’re a beginner, you should probably get a smaller brush.
+If you’re a beginner, it’s best to start with a smaller brush.
 Smaller brushes are easier to use, although it will take you longer to create your designs with a smaller brush.
-Smaller brusher are not great for creating super long nails.

 If you want to have options, why not get a few sizes so that you can work your way up as you gain more experience?

-There are kits you can buy that contain multiple sizes, and would be great for you if you’re just starting out and want to have the ability to use different brushes as you become more comfortable.
+This would be great for you if you’re starting and want to have the ability to use different brushes as you become more comfortable.

 What Size Acrylic Nail Brush Is Best For Beginners?